-- Many of our thoughts, feelings and behaviors are learned responses …
+- Many of our thoughts, feelings and behaviours are learned responses …

 - Learning begins long before we develop the ability to reason or make sense of our environment …

-- Trauma is a result of a perception that can result in unwanted thought-feeling-behavior responses …
+- Trauma is a result of a perception that can result in unwanted thought-feeling-behaviour responses …

 - The Child cannot discriminate between real and imagined …

 - Subconscious reality is frequently at odds with rational, adult thinking.

 Your job is to help your client heal by resolving the conflict between their head and their heart.
 Thinking and feeling.
 What matters is how the event affected the Child.
 How has it continued to affect the client in adult life?